doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 Why does Elixir allow us to build improper lists so easily -accidentally even- if we are almost immediately told to not use them?
 What's their purpose?

-In the following paragraphs I will try to explain the origin of lists in Erlang from it's most basic elements, some differences in the erlang and elixir terminology, and how clever usage of improper lists allows erlang to optimize the creation of data sequences that wouldn't be possible with proper lists.
+In the following paragraphs I will try to explain the origin of lists in Erlang from it's most basic elements, some differences in the erlang and elixir terminology, and Erlang exploits improper lists to speed up the creation of IO Lists.

 ## Cons cells